Loading...

 Portion Control

-Reduce the portion size of chili con carne, beans, and rice to help moderate blood sugar levels.
+Reduce the portion size of the chili con carne, beans, and rice to help manage the glucose spike.
+Smaller portions can lead to a more gradual increase in blood sugar levels.

 Choose Whole Grains

-Drink plenty of water with your meal, as proper hydration aids in digestion and can help regulate blood sugar levels.
+Drink plenty of water before and during your meal to help with digestion and reduce blood sugar levels.

 Find Glucose response for your favourite foods